Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/02_terminology.md

 Represents a location where an instrument is deployed.
 The location could refer to an instrument.

 - **Station**
-A logical or physical grouping of instruments.
-In the most minimalist case, a station can compri
+A logical or physical grouping of instruments deployed at one or multiple "locations".
+In the most minimalist case, a station can comprise only one instrument.

 - **Network**
 A logical grouping of multiple stations used to detect, locate and characterized events.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ4ODE0NDcxMSwtMjAzMDk0MTE3OSwzNj
+eyJoaXN0b3J5IjpbLTM2Mjg4OTM0LC0yMDMwOTQxMTc5LDM2OT
-k0Mzk2OTIsMTY2OTY4OTkwMCwtMTA3ODM2ODA1Nl19
+QzOTY5MiwxNjY5Njg5OTAwLC0xMDc4MzY4MDU2XX0=
 -->